 So what is this Gospel anyway?

 The grand story of the Bible tells us how God sought out a people who would reflect His glory and goodness but like Adam and Eve, those people continuously rebelled against God.
 If humanity were to continue on this same trajectory of rebellion against God, we would all forever be separated from Him.
-But God had mercy on us.

-When we, enabled by the grace of God, repent of our rebellion against God and put our faith in Jesus Christ, we are saved from our sin.
+When we, enabled by the grace of God, repent of our rebellion against God and put our trust in Jesus as our King we are saved from our sin.
 Simultaneously, we are adopted by the Father as His children and justified (made right) before God in Christ.
 We are then gradually transformed to better reflect God's glory by the Spirit.
 (1 Peter 1:3, John 3:16, Romans 5:1, Ephesians 1:20, Ephesians 2:4-9, 2 Corinthians 5:21)